Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
 These FQDNs are generated for each virtual machine in your deployment using format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
 Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file

 ### Client machine
-Test clients can be deployed thru either of the following options of options, providing the machine is Hybrid Azure AD joined (HAADJ) or Azure AD Joined (AADJ) to the test Azure AD tenant.
+Test clients can be deployed thru either of the following options of options, providing the machine is Hybrid Azure AD joined (HAADJ) or Azure AD Joined (AADJ) to the test Azure AD tenant:

 + Physical computer - On a personal computers, install Windows 10 or 11 Enterprise
 + Virtual machine - Use your prefered hypervisor to create a Windows 10/11 Enterprise VM